robertostling/efselab/README.md

 To start using the pipeline, the easiest way is to download and unpack the following
 [swe-pipeline data package](http://mumin.ling.su.se/projects/efselab/swe-pipeline.tar.gz)
-into the `efselab` directory, and compile the SUC tagger Python module:
+into the `efselab` directory, and compile the SUC tagger Python module.
+Remember to first run `make` to compile the lemmatizer:

+    make
     tar xvzf swe-pipeline.tar.gz
     python3 build_suc.py --skip-generate --python